YottaDB/YDBDoc/ProgGuide/functions.rst

 YY: Outputs the rightmost two digits of the year.

-YEAR: Outputs the year as a four-digit number.
+YEAR or YYYY: Outputs the year as a four-digit number.

 YYYYYY: Outputs the year as a six-digit number.